-Steel, inlaid with gold design of Hapsburg eagle, pierced and chiseled
+Steel, inlaid with gold design of Habsburg eagle, pierced and chiseled

 Support: Steel inlaid with gold, Hapsburg double eagle